Top of page

 • taking strong painkillers, such as opioids

 Steroid treatment can also affect energy levels.
-Some people experience an increase in energy while they are taking them.
-However, you might feel more tired when you stop taking them.
+Some people have more energy while they are taking them.
+However, you might feel more tired once you stop taking them.
 Your medical team will give you advice to help you lower your dose gradually.

 Back to top

-It can be difficult to test or measure fatigue.
 Your doctor will talk to you about your symptoms and how they’re affecting you.
 They might also use a questionnaire to find out about how it affects you.
-Some hospitals use a system called electronic patient reporting outcome measures (ePROMs).
-This uses a set of questions to help assess your symptoms and any concerns you have, including fatigue.
+Some hospitals use a system called electronic patient reporting outcome mesaures (ePROMs).
+This is a set of questions to help assess your symptoms and any concerns you have, including fatigue.

 Back to top

-Cancer-related fatigue can have a significant impact on your general sense of wellbeing.
 Although there are no specific treatments for fatigue, there are things that can help.
-Speak to your medical team for advice and to find out how they can support you.
-Your medical team or GP can discuss factors that might be making your fatigue worse and offer ways of addressing these.
-Sometimes, this includes making changes to your lymphoma treatment
+Speak to your medical team for advice and to find out how they can support you, both practically and emotionally.
+Your medical team or GP can discuss factors that might be making your fatigue worse and help you to address these.
+In some cases, this includes making changes to your lymphoma treatment

 Healthy lifestyle